 From his earliest days riding the circuit with Abraham Lincoln to the years when he served as Lincoln's appointee to the highest court in the land, Judge Davis played out his life at the very center of American politics and society.
 His Bloomington home and garden remained in the Davis Family for three succeeding generations, providing a focal point for the social, cultural and political life of the community.
 In 1960, the house was donated to the State of Illinois; today, it is operated as a state historic site by the Illinois Historic Preservation Agency.

-Tours of the David Davis Mansion are available Wednesday through Saturday from 9 a.m. to 5 p.m.
-(Last tour begins at 4:00 p.m.)
+David Davis Mansion is open for tours Wednesday through Saturday from 9 a.m. to 4 p.m.
 The Davis Mansion is closed for many state holidays; call for more information.
 Groups of 10 or more must have reservations.
 The Davis Mansion is handicapped accessible.
 Suggested donation: Adults $4, Children $2.

 Directions: Bloomington, Illinois, where several interstates intersect (I-55 between Chicago and St. Louis, I-74 between Peoria and Champaign/Urbana, and I-39 between Decatur and Rockford), is home to the David Davis Mansion.
 From I-55, take Business 51 into town (Main Street/Center Street), go east on Washington Street, turn north onto Davis Avenue, go 2 blocks to the Mansion at 1000 Monroe Drive.